pypeit/PypeIt/doc/calibrations/wave_calib.rst

     $ pypeit_install_linelist HgCd_MMT_lines.dat

-To access this list in your reduction, you would need to include it in your lamp list in the PypeIt Reduction File along with the built-in
+To access this list in your reduction, you would need to include it in your lamp list in the :ref:`pypeit_file` along with the built-in
 lists:

 .. code-block:: ini